adeekshith/netflix-categories/README.md

 ### What's this?

 Netflix has a ton of categories but only a few of them are accessible from the website depending on user's behavior.
 This browser extension helps to easily access many of the hidden categories.
-Available for Chrome (coming soon for Firefox).
+Available for Chrome (Firefox version coming soon).

 ### Features
 - Search for categories